Is selling to corporates right for you and your business?

 1. Are you prepared to play the long game when selling to corporates?

-Do you sit sighing, deep in daydream thinking about how, if you just pressed ‘publish’ on that LinkedIn post, big fat juicy corporate leads could be plopping into your inbox tomorrow?
+Do you daydream about how, if you just pressed ‘publish’ on that LinkedIn post, a big fat juicy corporate lead could plop into your inbox tomorrow and change your business fortunes?

 But absolutely everyone I spoke to said that you have to be prepared to play the long game when it comes to selling to corporates.